 - PLSR (partial least squares regression)

-- PLSR1 for single variable responses
+- PLSR1 for univariate responses

 - PLSR2 for multivariate responses

-- matrix corrlation coefficients RV and RV2.
+- matrix correlation coefficients RV and RV2.

 Results computed with the hoggorm package can be visualised using plotting functions implemented in the complementary hoggormplot package.

 Make sure that Python 3.5 or higher is installed.
 A convenient way to install Python and many useful packages for scientific computing is to use the Anaconda distribution.

 Install hoggorm easily from the command line from the PyPI - the Python Packaging Index.

 - Documentation at Read the Docs

 - Jupyter notebooks with examples of how to use hoggorm

 - for PLSR2 for multivariate response (multiple response variables)